helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

-**P10.14:** Propose reasonable mechanisms for the following steps from the histidine biosynthesis pathway, and predict the structure of intermedia/OCBE_IIte A (which is open-chain, not cyclic).
+**P10.14:** Propose reasonable mechanisms for the following steps from the histidine biosynthesis pathway, and predict the structure of intermediate A (which is open-chain, not cyclic).

 <img src="media/image160.png"
 style="width:5.05556in;height:2.29653in" />